humhub/documentation/docs/develop/stream.md

 a stream are loaded asynchronously and therefore will not directly be rendered by the StreamViewer widget itself.
 The StreamViewer widget expects a `streamAction` property pointing to the controller action handling stream requests.
 The optional `streamFilterNavigation` can be used to define a stream filter navigation widget class.
-Wall streams come with an default stream filter navigation.
+Wall streams come with a default stream filter navigation.
 In case you want to disable the default navigation for your custom stream, just set `streamFilterNavigation` to false or null.

 **views/index/index.php:**